Gaelic Symphony: I. Allegro con fuoco

 The symphony begins with a low chromatic rumble in the strings which provides the basis on which the romantic melody is built.
 Rich orchestration establishes the romantic style of the symphony.
 Its unusual key choices mirror those in the first movement of Dvořák's New World Symphony.

 II.
 Alla siciliana – allegro vivace

 The Gaelic themes are introduced in variation.
+One of the Irish folk songs used is "The Lily of the West", which is, incidentally, sung by Mark Knopfler with the Chieftains on their album called "The Long Black Veil".

 III.
 Lento con molto espressione

 The third movement is melodic and slow in nature.

 IV.
 Allegro di molto

 The last movement of the symphony is brisk and thematic.